Foundations

 These help you recognize when the world is quietly re-forming you back into old patterns.

-They train discernment without panic.
+They train discernment without panic and witness without spectacle.

 Pillars